-j.
+k.
 Contributions and Revenue Recognition

 Contributions are recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence or nature of any donor restrictions.
 Support that is restricted by a donor is reported as an increase in net assets with donor restrictions.
 Other support and/or contributions not restricted are recorded as net assets without donor restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or a purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities as net assets released from restrictions.
 Donor restricted contributions whose restrictions are met in the same reporting periods are reported as support without donor restrictions.
-The value of contributed goods and services has been recorded as support and revenue and expense in the period received, provided there is an objective basis for measurement of the value of such goods and services, and they are significant and form an integral part of the efforts of the program.
+The value of contributed goods and services has been recorded as revenue and other support in the period received, provided there is an objective basis for measurement of the value of such goods and services, and they are significant and form an integral part of the efforts of the program.

 Contributions receivable are recognized when the donor makes a promise to give to Second Harvest that is, in substance, unconditional.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-There were no conditional promises to give as of June 30, 2020 and 2019.
+There were no conditional promises to give as of June 30, 2021 and 2020.

 Contributions of donated non-cash assets are recorded at their fair values in the period received.
-Such donations are reported as support without donor restrictions unless the donor has restricted the donated assets to a specific purpose.
-There were no donated assets received for the years ended June 30, 2020 and 2019.
+Such donations are reported as support without donor restrictions unless the donor has restricted the donated assets for a specific purpose.
+There were no donated non-cash assets received for the years ended June 30, 2021 and 2020.

-k.
-Functional Allocation of Expenses
+I. Functional Allocation of Expenses